LupeBezz/healthier-berlin/README.md

 # petition: for a healthier-berlin

 *project done during the SPICED academy Full Stack Web Development bootcamp* <br/>
-Note: This website is not yet optimised for small screens, please take a look on a laptop or a bigger screen. <br/>

 ## overview <br/>
 This is an online petition where people can give their support to this cause.